Does home insurance cover wildfires? (2026)

 Compare RatesStart Now →

-We advise following the 80% rule when choosing a dwelling coverage amount for wildfire insurance in high-fire-risk areas.
-What is the 80% rule regarding fire insurance?
-It means that you should get coverage that will cover 80% of your home’s replacement cost.
+We recommend following the 80% rule when choosing a dwelling coverage amount in high wildfire risk areas.
+The 80% rule means your dwelling coverage should equal at least 80% of your home’s replacement cost to avoid coverage gaps.

 Free Home Insurance Comparison